 Documentaries | Drama | Interviews

-Working with broadcasters in the UK and the US to produce compelling documentaries, drama and content
+Working with commercial and public broadcasters in the UK and the US to produce radio documentaries, drama and programme content

 From Peter Sellers to Dad’s Army, and from Matt Munro to Bing Crosby, radio documentaries that tell the fascinating stories of some of our greatest entertainers, including:

 Peter Sellers: A candid insight into the life of the astonishing comic genius, Peter Sellers, with in-depth and often quite frank contributions from Graham Stark and Peter’s son, Michael Sellers.